-The Delaware Network for Excellence in Autism (DNEA) is comprised of the Center for Disabilities Studies (CDS) at the University of Delaware, Autism Delaware, and Nemours A.I. duPont Children’s Hospital.
+The Delaware Network for Excellence in Autism (DNEA) is comprised of the Center for Disabilities Studies (CDS) at the University of Delaware and Autism Delaware.

 These organizations work together to educate, support, and inform professionals and those directly impacted by autism spectrum disorder (ASD) on issues impacting the autism community.